-Students catching a bus home are required to wait in the main quadrangle under the supervision of the bus duty teacher.
-School bus timetables can be found at: https://www.surfside.com.au/school-services
+Students catching a bus home are required to wait in the main Quad under the supervision of the bus duty teacher and follow their instructions.

-Bicycles: Parents are asked to assist in helping ensure that those students using bikes do so with care and courtesy and obey normal traffic regulations.
+Bicycles/E-Bikes: Parents are asked to assist in helping ensure that those students using bikes do so with care and courtesy and obey normal traffic regulations.
 It is essential that all cyclists wear a helmet.
 Bicycles are not to be taken to sport.
 Bicycles and skateboards should not be ridden on school grounds, or at the front of the school adjoining Oxford Street.